CenturyLinkCloud/PublicKB/Cloud Application Manager/Cloud Optimization/partner-cloud-integration.md

 All of our customers are invited to use Cloud Application Manager's portfolio of Cloud Optimization capabilities.
 Cloud Integration is a very important component of Cloud Optimization.

-For Azure, we are currently limited to serving customers who are not resellers (or customers or resellers) with offices within the United States the United Kingdom, and Canada.
-For Amazon Web Services we are currently limited to serving customers who are not resellers (or customers or resellers) with offices within the United States and the United Kingdom.
+We are currently limited to serving customers who meet the conditions of our [Supplemental Terms](https://www.ctl.io/legal/cloud-application-manager/supplemental-terms/).

 ### Prerequisites